L10Coding/ABAC_for_JML_LIfecycle_Management/README.md

 - **Instant Risk Mitigation:** Secured corporate data by verifying that disabled "Leaver" accounts are immediately blocked from all enterprise resources.
 - **Audit-Ready Infrastructure:** Validated every identity lifecycle transition using Entra ID Sign-In and Audit logs to prove compliance.

-## 📘 Project Overview
+# 📘 Project Overview

-This project showcases use of **Attribute Based Access Controls (ABAC)** to implement a Joiner, Mover, Leaver (JML) lifecycle for employees at Indigo Blue Technology.
-**ABAC's** are utilized to automatically control: Group Membership, Access to Applications, Enforcement of Conditional Access policies, and Revoking Access for applicable staff members.
-Tasks were confirmed using Group Membership and Sign-In logs.
+This project showcases the practical implementation of ABAC to control identity lifecycles.
+The system uses account attributes to automatically handle:
+- Group Membership
+- Application Access
+- Conditional Access Policies
+- Account Revocation

 ##   Adding Users to the environment